SanjinKurelic/PaintingsGarage/ReadMe.md

 http://localhost:8080/actuator/health
 ```

 Also, project is packed with Grafana and Prometheus monitoring tools.
-Both technologies are run from docker-compose and are already set-up for project.
+Both technologies are run from docker-compose and
+already set-up for the project.
 There is also one custom metric defined in Grafana which measure image filters speed:

 <p align="center"><img src="https://github.com/SanjinKurelic/PaintingsGarage/blob/master/images/grafana.png"/></p>